bondmcp/mcp/getting-started/quickstart.md

 # Quick Start Guide

-Get up and running with the **live BondMCP API** in minutes!
-The API is now fully operational at `api.bondmcp.com`.
+Get up and running with BondMCP in minutes.

 ## 1. Install CLI